 Who Was Marilyn Monroe?

-Monroe's marriage to Dougherty fizzled out as she focused more on her career.
-The couple divorced in 1946—the same year that Monroe signed her first movie contract.
+The year 1946 brought a lot of changes for Monroe.
+She not only divorced her husband, Jimmy Dougherty, but she also signed her first movie contract.
 With the movie contract came a new name and image; she began calling herself "Marilyn Monroe" and dyed her hair blonde, though her acting career didn't really take off until a few years later.

 Monroe's small part in John Huston's crime drama The Asphalt Jungle (1950) garnered a lot of attention.
 That same year, she impressed audiences and critics alike with her performance as Claudia Caswell in All About Eve, starring Bette Davis.
 She would soon become one of Hollywood's most famous actresses; though she wasn't initially considered to be star acting material, she later proved her skill by winning various honors and attracting large audiences to her films.